linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 17.01.2025
+- Topic: Escape the Matrix
+- Directory: /posts/2025/January/17
+- Description: ``` 🚀 Escape the social media matrix with #Web4! 🕶️💻 No more endless platforms – focus on your niche community. 🧩 Simple, targeted, and free. ✌️ #CommunityFirst #DigitalFreedom #Linkspreed ```

 ### 16.01.2025
 - Topic: Web4 instead of mainstream
 - Directory: /posts/2025/January/16